Patrick Loubatière: Career

-Plays
+Stage

-He wrote and directed two French stage pieces for Alison Arngrim: Confessions d’une Garce de la Prairie (2006+) and La malle aux trésors de Nellie Oleson (2012+).
+He wrote and directed three French stage shows for Alison Arngrim: Confessions d’une Garce de la Prairie (2006+), La malle aux trésors de Nellie Oleson (2012+) and Nellie Oleson enflamme les années 80 (2023+).
 These comedic, interactive shows are based on the cult series Little House on the Prairie, where Alison Arngrim played the role of Nellie Oleson.
+The three shows got rave reviews in the French media.

-Patrick Loubatière joins Arngrim on the stage as a comedy duo.
-Both shows got rave reviews in the French media.
-In August 2016, a book was published to celebrate the 10th anniversary of the shows.
+Patrick Loubatière joins Arngrim on the stage as a comedy duo., on each of these three shows.

 Journalist

 He is also a prolific television and music journalist.
-Writer for the Belgian weekly Télépro and for several French magazines, he has published interviews with most of the actors on the series Lost, NCIS, The Mentalist, Desperate Housewives, Criminal Minds, Revenge, CSI: Crime Scene Investigation, etc. He has also interviewed such TV legends as Larry Hagman, Robert Conrad, Lee Majors, David McCallum, Stefanie Powers, Paul Michael Glaser, Patrick Duffy, Barbara Bain, etc.
+Writer for the Belgian weekly Télépro and for several French magazines, he has published interviews with most of the actors on the series Lost, NCIS, The Mentalist, Desperate Housewives, Criminal Minds, Revenge, CSI: Crime Scene Investigation, etc.

+He has also interviewed such TV legends as Larry Hagman, Robert Conrad, Lee Majors, David McCallum, Stefanie Powers, Paul Michael Glaser, Patrick Duffy, Barbara Bain, etc.

 Loubatière's book Little House on the Prairie from A to Z accompanies the complete series on DVD.
 He also interviewed the actors on the bonus segments, plus created the trivia quizzes.

+Independent Publisher

-Since 2011, he has written and published a tribute series of books/magazines called Forever.
-Each number is an exhaustive review of a favorite artist's career, including exclusive interviews with persons close to the subject, and exclusive pictures.
-Among the actors and singers honored in these are Michael Landon, Autumn Reeser, Antonio Fargas, German pop star Sandra, Karen Grassle, etc. Only two of them were published in English: Prairie Memories and Autumn Reeser - No Ordinary Girl.
+Since 2011, he has written and published in France a tribute series of books called Forever.
+Each number is an exhaustive review of an artist's life and career, including exclusive interviews with persons close to the subject, and exclusive pictures.
+Among the artists honored in these are Michael Landon, Autumn Reeser, Antonio Fargas, Katherine MacGregor, Emmy-winning actress Barbara Anderson, German pop star Sandra, silent film star Eddie Quillan, Obie Award-winning actor Moses Gunn, etc. These are often artists who marked his childhood.
+A French review wrote in 2020: "Patrick Loubatière's books are renowned for their great clarity, their exhaustive approach and their attractive presentation".

+Only four of them were published in English: Prairie Memories, Autumn Reeser - No Ordinary Girl., and tributes to the actors Victor French and Richard Lynch.

+During the COVID-19 pandemic, he wrote and published 7 books in a year and a half.
+An article presented him as “very probably the most prolific French author during this period of health crisis”.
+British-born American actress Veronica Cartwright (The Birds, Alien...) wrote the foreword of his book Les actrices d'Alfred Hitchcock.

 Chess

 Loubatière teaches Chess in high school and established this program as a degree option.
+In 2023, 180 students were registered in the Chess section of his high school.

 A former national Chess champion himself at age 14, he no longer competes but has coached his teams to victory in over 20 French and European title competitions.